Check it out: Our Farm is Solar Powered!

 Take a look at how we have upgraded systems and continue to improve with new technology in order to decrease our footprint and increase our impact!

-BFarm reaches net 0 over the year with our latest solar installation!
+BFarm reaches net-zero over the year with our latest solar installation!

 Sonlight Power, a Christian nonprofit working to install solar equipment on a global scale, joined caretakers to upgrade our system once again.
 On Monday, Clay Luna from Sonlight, Caretakers Gemma, Raine, and Tori, and Sonlight volunteer Kyle installed 36 panels to the roof.
 Meanwhile Will, Eric, and Summer Servant Pat ran conduit from the roof to the Farmhouse basement.
 Over the rest of the week, the team installed 2 panel inverters, 1 battery inverter, an energy management system, and lots more conduit and wired the boxes.
-This latest installation pushes us to net zero to the grid over the course of the year and contains a solar charged battery which will provide more security during inevitable power outages.
+This latest installation pushes us to net-zero to the grid over the course of the year and contains a solar-charged battery which will provide more security during inevitable power outages.
+Other solar powered farms should consider something like outback power batteries as they mean that energy can still be used without sunlight.
+Check out SonLight’s videos of the project here.

 The Farm upgrades our solar hot water system!